A Guide to Working in Brazil

 Brazil is a developed country with agricultural, manufacturing, mining and service sectors.
 Brazil is one of the leading countries when it comes to producing hydroelectric power, sugar cane and coffee.
 Brazil also exports huge numbers of cocoa, soya beans, orange juice and tobacco.

-- Bacardi-Martini, Banco Bradesco, Banco do Brasil, BNP Parabas, Coca-Cola, Facebook, Itaúsa-Investimentos, Itaú, Microsoft, GlaxoSmithKline, Petrobas and Vale.
+Industries with most vacancies are generally engineering, environmental consultancy and IT.
+Major companies include Bacardi-Martini, Banco Bradesco, Banco do Brasil, BNP Parabas, Coca-Cola, Facebook, Itaúsa-Investimentos, Itaú, Microsoft, GlaxoSmithKline, Petrobas and Vale.

-Where to Look for Employment
+Where to Find Employment

 - Our website connects you to employers